 The amounts of compensation payable to each Named Executive Officer upon termination of the employment of the executive are described below.
 Our Compensation Committee may in its discretion recommend revisions, amendments or additions to these benefits for the approval of the Board.
-In January 2014, Mr. Aasen announced that he would be retiring from the Company due to health and family-related considerations.
+In January 2014, Mr. Aasen announced that he would be retiring from the Company due to health and familyrelated considerations.
 Following this announcement, on March 7, 2014, our Board of Directors approved modifications of Mr. Aasen's outstanding options in recognition of his over 15 years of service to the Company and his continuing service to the Company during a transition period that was expected to last no later than mid-year.
-Effective immediately prior to the date of Mr. Aasen's retirement, the vesting of each outstanding option shall continue until the earlier of (i) 18 months from his retirement date and (ii) the original term of such option.
+Effective immediately prior to the date of Mr. Aasen's retirement, the vesting of each outstanding option that is not already fully vested was accelerated by six months and the exercise period of each outstanding option shall continue until the earlier of (i) 18 months from his retirement date and (ii) the original term of such option.
 The following discussion of potential future payments excludes Mr. Aasen, whose retirement date was April 18, 2014.